Welcome to the Ginko Kyudojo.

 As an art form steeped in Japanese culture, modern Kyudo emphasises etiquette, self-discipline and moral virtue; but the most cursory resemblance to western archery remains.
 Through constant and diligent practise, Kyudo archers strive to balance their mental and physical energies, bringing mind, body and bow into harmony, to deliver a correct shot and strike the target naturally.
 The question is less whether the arrow will hit, but rather how a shot can be produced that will not miss.

 The Ginko Kyudojo is located in Freiburg, a small city in southwestern Germany.
-We meet up to four times a week to train in a friendly and easy-going atmosphere.
+We meet up to three times a week to train in a friendly and easy-going atmosphere.
 No matter what it is you seek (quiet hobby, personal challenge, or competition) we will be happy to provide space and support to help you reach your goal.

 We teach the Kyudo school Heki-ryū insai-ha in the Inagaki line, though all other styles are free to practise with us.
 While the default language of tuition is German, our instructors also speak English or Japanese.